Cheater Cronuts

 • Dip in powdered sugar or just give it a light dusting.

-• Dip in cinnamon sugar.
+• Dip in a cinnamon and granulated sugar mixture.

 Make It A Meal